Karenz0105/Portfolio/projectwork2.md

 ## Code Review

 From the code review that happened with my code this week, it was given that my code is much better than last week and flows nicely.
-There isn't any issues that the code reviewer spotted.
+There aren't any issues that the code reviewer spotted.

-The code review I did on another team members code was good, they had followed Clean Code principles and didn't have anything wrong seeming with their code.
+The code review I did on another team members code was good, they had followed Clean Code principles and didn't have anything wrong with their code.

 ## Reflection

 Continuing on this week with the project was much easier as I decided to focus on just the task I selected last week.
 I decided to do this as I could produce a better piece of code for the project and I didn't want to overwhelm myself with extra sections of code to work on.

 After thinking about the program more this week, I realised I had previously made something similar that could help me with the coding.
-As last year in College I created a program that you could select a user from a listbox and display their information, only difference with this program was that I also needed to put in the search feature and make it work with that but it was easy enough to do once I played around with the code.
+Last year in College I created a program that you could select a user from a listbox and display their information, the only difference with this program was that I also needed to put in the search feature and make it work with that but it was easy enough to do once I played around with the code.

-My overall opinion on the user story I selected and code I made for it, is that I did pretty well and have created a piece of code that mostly follows the criteria, atleast in my opinion it does follow it but it depends on how strict the criteria is meant to be.
+My overall opinion on the user story I selected and code I made for it, is that I did pretty well and have created a piece of code that mostly follows the criteria, at least in my opinion it does follow it but it depends on how strict the criteria is meant to be.

-As these next few weeks go on with the project, I am hoping to improve my coding skills more and put in to practise Clean Coding principles more.
+As these next few weeks go on with the project, I am hoping to improve my coding skills more and practice Clean Coding principles more.